iAmKankan/MachineLearning_With_Python/Supervised/Ensemble-Learning_and_Randon-Forest/RandomForest.md

 ## Index
 ![grape](https://user-images.githubusercontent.com/12748752/126882595-d1f5449e-14bb-4ab3-809c-292caf0858a1.png)
 * [Randomforest,Extra Forest, Feature inportance Notebook](https://nbviewer.org/github/iAmKankan/MachineLearning_With_Python/blob/master/Supervised/Ensemble-Learning_and_Randon-Forest/Random_Forest.ipynb)

+### Bagging of Trees
+* So now we know that **trees** are great candidates for **boosting** as well if you are using **gradient boosting**.
+* However, **trees** are great candidates for **bagging** as well as right.
+* **What is the important property in bagging that we talked about?** What does **bagging** help us **reduce variance**.
+* You can show that the **reduction in variance is highest if the classifiers that you are building or not correlated**.

+ So I am building many, many classifiers, and the classifiers are predicting the **same output**.
+So if the classifier parameter set I am estimating, or somehow if we can make them uncorrelated, then the reduction in variance is maximum it kind of intuitive right.
+If the classifiers are very correlated, there is no point, they are not different classifiers right, and they will give me the same output, so the variance will be high.

+ So if you can somehow make the **classifiers** **uncorrelated**, then the **reduction in variance is high**.
+ * And if you think about what we are doing with **bagging**, we are taking one data set and we are sampling with replacement from that.
+ * So the probability of the trees that you are generating being correlated is rather high.
+ * So it can become up with some way to reduce the correlation between the trees you are constructing .

+### While doing Bagging the goal is to reduce the correlation between the trees:

+I am going to be doing bagging right, but the goal is to reduce the correlation between trees.
+The people who came up with the random forest had a very simple idea for doing this right, and you start doing bagging as you would normally do okay.
+* So you have your data set, then you create a bag by sampling with replacement from that data.
+* Now, when you start building the tree on this data set, so what do you do at every node right, sample some P features from your feature set, and use P for the regular feature description right..

 ### Random Forests
 ![plum](https://user-images.githubusercontent.com/12748752/126882596-b9ba4645-7001-435e-9a3c-d4416a2543c1.png)
 * **In **_Random Forest_**, we train a group of Decision Tree classifiers, each on a different random subset of the training set.**